ChristianKreuzberger/AMuSt-libdash/README.md

 As libdash is licensed under LGPL, changes to the library have to be published again to the open-source project, which we are doing with this github repository.

-## Acknowledgement
+## Acknowledgements

-This work (extension of libdash) was partially funded by the Austrian Science Fund (FWF) under the CHIST-ERA project CONCERT (A Context-Adaptive Content Ecosystem Under Uncertainty), project number I1402.
-See <a href="http://www.concert-project.org">www.concert-project.org</a> for more information about the CONCERT project.
+This work (the extension of libdash found in **libdash/libdash/source/amust/**) was partially funded by the Austrian Science Fund (FWF) under the CHIST-ERA project [CONCERT](http://www.concert-project.org/)
+(A Context-Adaptive Content Ecosystem Under Uncertainty), project number I1402.

+Please also consider the acknowledgements for *libdash* in the [bitmovin/libdash](https://github.com/bitmovin/libdash) repository.